2023 Best Value Industrial Production Technology Bachelor's Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for a Bachelor's in Industrial Production Technology

-Our analysis found Southwestern Oklahoma State University to be the best value school for industrial production technology students who want to pursue a bachelor’s degree in the Southwest Region .
-SWOSU is a small public school located in the remote town of Weatherford.
+Our 2023 rankings named Southwestern Oklahoma State University the best value school in the Southwest Region for industrial production technology students working on their bachelor’s degree.
+SWOSU is a small public school located in the town of Weatherford.

 The excellent bachelor’s degree programs at Tarleton State University helped the school earn the #2 place on this year’s ranking of the best value industrial production technology schools in the Southwest Region .
-Located in the town of Stephenville, Tarleton is a public college with a fairly large student population.
+Located in the town of Stephenville, Tarleton is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Tarleton are $17,640 per year.
 The average amount in student loans that industrial production tech majors at Tarleton take out while working on their Bachelor's Degree is $18,130.